danimadrid/humanitarian_news/README.md

 For privacy reasons, some file paths have been anonymised in the replication scripts and replaced with XXXXXXXXXX.

-If you have questions about the code or the dataset, feel free to contact the authors.
+If you have questions about the code or the dataset, feel free to contact the script authors/contributors:

-**Script contributors**:
 - Christopher Barrie (analysis)
 - Andrew Jones (data collection)
 - Dani Madrid-Morales (data collection & analysis)